SELF ASSESSMENT HELPLINE: HM Revenue and Customs use the Self Assessment system to collect Income Tax.

 HM Revenue and Customs set deadlines for Self Assessment tax returns.
 Be sure to send your tax return to HMRC before the deadline.
 If you file your returns online, the deadline is the 31st of January each year (see below).

 Sending tax returns online sometimes need a little extra time to meet the deadline.
 This will apply most to those who did not send an online return in the previous year.

 In this case it is wise to allow up to 20 working days so you can register first.
 Even so, there are several different ways to register depending on whether you are:

 You can get further help to fill in your tax return if you need it.
 The best way to fill it in correctly is to keep proper records of your transactions through the year.
-As a rule, these records will include bank statements and all sales receipts.
+As a rule, ‘keeping your pay and tax records’ is going to include bank statements and all sales receipts.